If you have dementia, you may have some or all of the following symptoms.

 You may be able to have a personal dementia adviser.
 He or she will help you to find the right information, care, support and advice.
 Ask your GP for more information about this service.

 It's important that partners and children also receive plenty of help and support.
 Respite care, to give your family a break, can be an important part of looking after you, particularly as the disease progresses.
+The infographic gives some top tips for dementia caregivers.
+Click on the image to open a full-size PDF.

 How likely is it that I will develop dementia if one of my parents has it?